cyberphone/doc/payments/spc-security-model.md

 ### Step 3 - Merchant Calls ACS
 Issues:
-- To work with FIDO/WebAuthn the return from DS must also contain a credential ID and a challenge item.
+- To work with FIDO/WebAuthn the return from the ACS must also contain a credential ID and a challenge item.

 ### Step 4 - Merchant Aides User Locating Authenticator